fherb2/wildlifeRecords2Hdf/README.md

 # Project State

-Documentation ins progress.
+Documentation in progress.
 Since a pilot implementation was developed, these documentation will be used to convert these pilot implementation into a final implementation as defined here and now.

 Development for a first version with a reasonable range of functions in progress (based on a pilot implementation).
 Image data are not yet considered.